RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Custom collections

 These are collections that you create yourself.
-Examples could be grouping in genres like _Shoot em up_, _Fighting games_ etc. or perhaps a time period like _1980s_, _1990s_ and so on.
+Examples could be grouping in genres like _Shoot 'em up_, _Fighting games_ etc. or perhaps a time period like _1980s_, _1990s_ and so on.

-If the theme in use supports it, then you can create a custom collection directly from a system provided by the theme.
+If the theme in use supports it you can create a custom collection directly from a system provided by the theme.
 However, Slate and Modern do not provide such systems as it's believed that grouping them together in a dedicated _Collections_ system is a more elegant solution.
-Especially since the theme would need to ship with an almost endless amount of collection systems for whatever categories all ES-DE users combined would like to use for their game collections.
+Especially since the theme would need to ship with an almost endless amount of collection systems for whatever categories all ES-DE users combined would like to use for their libraries.

-So if you have set the option _Group custom collections_ to _If unthemed_ or _Always_, then any collections you add will show up in the special _Collections_ system.
+So if you have set the option _Group custom collections_ to _If unthemed_ or _Always_, any collections you add will show up in the special _Collections_ system.
 Here you can access them just as you would access folders inside a regular gamelist.
 The amount of games per collection is shown in the description, and a random game is displayed each time you browse through the list.
 You can also quick jump to this random game by pressing the _Y_ button.

-To create a custom collection, go to **Game collection settings** from the main menu and choose **Create new custom collection**.
+To create a custom collection, go to _Game collection settings_ from the main menu and choose _Create new custom collection_.

 Choose a name and press enter, let's use the name _Platform_ for this example.